trishume/sympy-wiki-with-svn/GSoC-2011-Application-Tomo-Lazovich:-Position-and-Momentum-Bases-for-QM.md

 * **Phase 4** (August 6-August 22): This can act as a buffer period in case the other pieces take longer than expected.
 If everything goes as planned, however, this could potentially be used to investigate writing a solver for symbolic Schrodinger equations in the bases that were implemented.

 ### Some implementation details
+* **Code design**: A good question to ask is how the position and momentum bases in the various coordinate systems will actually be implemented.
+I will attempt to model the structure after the cartesian.py file written by Brian Granger.
+The basic idea is to have classes such as XOp and POp for operators and XKet and PKet for the corresponding kets.
+The operator classes will implement methods such as ```python _eval_hilbert_space ``` and ```python apply_operator_XKet ```.